 It was times like these that I wished Hawkeye was here, when I had been enrolled in SHIELD's program he had been one of my trainers and had promised to help me come up with a cool code name.

-I found it tragic but at the same time it reminded me of some of the biggest lessons that I had ever been taught.
-Stark's survive.
+I found it tragic but at the same time, it reminded me of some of the biggest lessons that I had ever been taught.
+Stark's survived.